|Nutrition Facts (per serving)|

 |Total Fat 1g||1%|

 |Total Sugars 1g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This basic recipe for low-fat crêpes is simple to make with nonfat milk, only one egg, and absolutely no butter.
-Eat them with a little confectioners' sugar and a squeeze of lemon, or top them with low-fat ingredients such as yogurt and fruit and roll them up before enjoying.
+Eat them with a little confectioners' sugar and a squeeze of lemon, or top them with low-fat ingredients such as yogurt (homemade or store-bought) and fruit and roll them up before enjoying.

 Gently spoon flour into a measuring cup and level with the back of a knife.

 Put flour and salt in a medium bowl and stir with a hand whisk.

 Make a well in the center of the flour mixture and add the egg.
 Whisk egg and flour while pouring milk into the bowl, stirring well to combine.
 The batter should be free of lumps.
 Let stand for 5 minutes.